UGC Moderation Best Practices: Protect Your Brand Without Slowing Down

 User-Generated Content vs. Influencer-Generated Content

-Both drive conversions, but in very different ways and at very different costs.
-Here is how to decide when to use UGC, when to use IGC, and how to blend them.
+Both convert, but in different ways and at very different costs.
+Here is how to decide when to reach for UGC, when to reach for influencer content, and how to run the two together.

 More from Rohin Aggarwal